Skip to main content

 Retaliation, any act or attempt to seek retribution from any person or group who makes a complaint, cooperates with an investigation, or participates in a resolution process, is a violation of College policy and will not be tolerated.
 Retaliation can take many forms, including continued abuse or violence, bullying, threats, intimidation, and stalking.
 Any individual or group of individuals, not just a complainant or respondent, can engage in retaliation.

-Retaliation should be reported promptly to the Senior Associate Dean of Student Life and may result in disciplinary action independent of any sanction or interim measures imposed in response to an underlying allegation of misconduct.
+Retaliation should be reported promptly to the Senior Associate Dean of Student Life and may result in a referral to the student conduct process independent of any sanction or interim measures imposed in response to an underlying allegation of misconduct.

 Sexual Misconduct: Title IX and College-Defined Sexual Misconduct